unixpickle/locky-puzzle/README.md

 # locky-puzzle

-This is my attempt at creating a solver for a twisty puzzle.
+I have created a solver for a twisty puzzle.
 I don't know what this puzzle is called, and I don't have physical access to it.
 The [photos](photos) show the puzzle with a [V-perm](https://www.speedsolving.com/wiki/index.php/PLL#V_Permutation) on the yellow layer.
 A face can turn if all the arrows on that face point in the same rotational direction.
 In the solved state, opposite faces turn in opposite rotational directions (clockwise and counter-clockwise).

 ![Photo of the puzzle](photos/yellow_blue_black.jpg)